mcidclan/psp-undocumented-sorcery/multitex-alpha/README.md

 ````

 The trick lies in the fact that, using the gu, the **alpha component** of 32-bit or 16-bit colors is used as storage for **stencil bits**.
 By taking this into account, we can manipulate these bits (through `sceGuPixelMask` and stencil clears) to affect the alpha component.

+Note: This has been tested on real hardware (PSP Slim) and debug information may not display correctly in emulators.